 What is a soft 17?

-In Blackjack, a soft total of 17 is a hand which includes an Ace, which has a value of 1 or 11.
+In Blackjack, a soft total of 17 is a hand that includes an Ace, which has a value of 1 or 11, and a combination of other cards that add up to 17 when combined with the Ace.